ec500-software-engineering/project-07-aurora-borealis-classification/README.md

 ### 2) Image preparation
-The images in our training data set originate from the THEMIS all-sky imager network.
+  - The images in our training data set originate from the THEMIS all-sky imager network.
-The raw auroral image is cropped insize by 15% in order to remove pixels that correspond to very low elevation angles
+  - The raw auroral image is cropped insize by 15% in order to remove pixels that correspond to very low elevation angles
+  - Rotate each image by a random angle around its center in order to not bias the feature selection toward acertain orientation of structures

 ### 3) Feature extraction
-Compute the feature vector **f** from each imagexusing TensorFlow
+  - Compute the feature vector **f** from each imagexusing TensorFlow
-Use the latest Inception-v4 pretrained neural network, which offers the best compromise between classification
+  - Use the latest Inception-v4 pretrained neural network, which offers the best compromise between classification
 accuracy and computational complexity to date.

 ### 4) Ridge classfication
 Ridge classification is a linear method extending and generalizing ordinary linear regression in two aspects:
   - The added ridge improves the generalization capabilities of the method
   - It deals with binary labels

+Ordinary linear regression risks to produce a model that represents the training data well but performs poorly when pre-dicting labels of unseen data, we use regularization strategy to counterbalanceoverfitting in ordinary regression

 ## Definition of First Sprint
 1. Collect aurora dataset and analysis.